 A couple of words about Okinawans

 There are a few people and places on earth where aging comes with less trouble than most other parts of the world.
 According to the CIA factbook, Japan is one of the few places with the highest life expectancy rate.
-The Okinawans are one of the five tribes currently on earth that are referred to as Blue zones.
+The Okinawans live in one of the five places on earth that are referred to as Blue zones.
 Blue zone is just a word used to refer to some places with a high density of people living above one hundred years of age (4).

 There are so many things that distinguish these sets of people apart from their longevity.
-Their active stress-free lifestyle, moderate alcohol consumption, clean diet and a useful habit to keep an eye on their health, all that bunched together wards off diseases and keeps Okinawans full of verve and vigor.
+Their active low-stress lifestyle, moderate alcohol consumption, mostly plant-based diet and a useful habit to keep an eye on their health, all that bunched together wards off diseases and keeps Okinawans full of verve and vigor.

 What is the Okinawa Diet?